 Wielgus, head of USA Swimming for 2 decades, dies at 67

-COLORADO SPRINGS, Colo.
-(AP) USA Swimming executive director Chuck Wielgus, who led a federation that brought home 156 Olympic medals during his 20 years at the helm, has died.
+USA Swimming executive director Chuck Wielgus, who led a federation that brought home 156 Olympic medals during his 20 years at the helm, died Sunday.
 He was 67.

-USA Swimming says Wielgus died Sunday in Colorado Springs of complications from colon cancer.
+USA Swimming said Wielgus died in Colorado Springs, Colorado, of complications from colon cancer.
 The cancer was first diagnosed in 2006 and Wielgus underwent regular chemotherapy while leading USA Swimming to record growth.
-He was scheduled to retire in August.
+He was due to retire in August.

 Wielgus was the longest-tenured leader among U.S. Olympic organizations.
 The 156 medals represent about one-third of America's overall total from the last five Olympics.